 Despite the improvements, detractors of oil drilling remain unconvinced.
 Although offshore operations themselves may not be involved in as many spills as they used to be, marine transportation of the oil they recover accounts for one-third of oil spills worldwide.
 The Mineral Management Service predicts there will be no less than one oil spill a year of 1,000 barrels or more in the Gulf of Mexico over the next 40 years.
 A spill of 10,000 barrels or more can be expected every three to four years [source: Jervis].

 And while the 99.999 percent safety record sounds nice, that 0.001 percent can be pretty horrific for people living in the vicinity.
 A 1969 accident at a Santa Barbara, Calif., well spewed oil all over the beaches and into the water, effectively making any chances of future access to that state's offshore areas highly unlikely.
 Likewise, the effects of the infamous Exxon Valdez spill back in 1989 are still seen today.

 Whether the United States will decide to risk more of its coastline for promises of price relief remains to be seen -- one thing you can count on, though, is that people won't stop arguing about it any time soon.
-For more on the offshore drilling debate, immerse yourself in the links on the next page.
+For more on the offshore drilling debate, immerse yourself in the links below.

 More Great Links